Previous dayJanuary 29, 2026Next day

 1.7 km---✓ ReviewedUSGS →

-At 22:09 UTC on January 29, 2026, a magnitude 2.2 tremor occurred 116 km N of Yakutat, Alaska.
-Coming 22 hours after a magnitude 2.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+On January 29, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 116 km N of Yakutat, Alaska at 22:09 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 2.7 earthquake that occurred about 22 hours earlier.
 At a depth of just 1.7 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.579°, -140.079°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.579°N, -140.079°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-29